hobson/hobson.github.io/_posts/2016-01-07-Getting-Started-with-your-pibot-TidlyBot.md

 Finally the fun part, teaching TiddlyBot to make itself useful ;)

 Download and edit the example code from pibot.org.
-You may find this command helpful whenever you want to programatically extract a code block from an HTML file when you're only interested in the stuff between the `<code>` tags.
+You may find this command helpful whenever you want to programmatically extract a code block from an HTML file when you're only interested in the stuff between the `<code>` tags.

 {% highlight bash %}
 wget http://www.pibot.org/tiddlybot/code -O - | grep -E '<code[^>]*>' -A99999 | grep -E '<\/code[^>]*>' -B999999 | sed '1d' | sed '$d' > tiddlybot_example.py